 The Mode argument specifies the type of NTRIP connection.
 In Server mode, the receiver is sending data to an NTRIP caster.
 In Client mode, the receiver gets data from the NTRIP caster.
-In Client-Sapcorda mode, the receiver gets data from the Sapcorda NTRIP service.
-When selecting the Client-Sapcorda mode, no further settings are required.
-Note that the Client-Sapcorda mode only works in Europe and North America.
 Set Mode to off to disable the connection.